Request a call

 Stage 1: Strategy

-The first stage is working out everything from what the app is about and who will use it to what technologies it will be based on and how we will measure success.
+The first stage of the application development lifecycle is working out everything from what the app is about and who will use it to what technologies it will be based on and how we will measure success.

 A mobile app should be based on problem-solving for the user and be handy.
 It’s important to ask yourself what problems you want to solve with your app and how you plan to benefit from the app.